assemblee-virtuelle/semapps/website/docs/packages/inference.md

 | -------- | ---- | ------- | ----------- |
 | `baseUrl`|`String` | **required**| Base URL of the LDP server |
 | `ontologies`| `[Object]`|**required** | List of ontology used (see example above) |

+## Notes

+- Before adding a reverse link, the service checks that the linked resource exists.

+- Naturally, the reverse links are not added when the linked resources is on another server.